 At various points throughout the semester and ultimately at the end of the semester, students will complete assessment tasks.
 These give students an opportunity to demonstrate that they have achieved the learning outcomes of the course.
 In addition, and most importantly, students get feedback and find out which concepts they are struggling with so that they can work on these areas.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
-This means that you are expected to commit approximately 9 hours for a three-unit course or 13 hours for a four-unit course of private study outside of your regular classes per week.
+This means that you are expected to commit approximately 9 hours for a three-unit course of private study outside of your regular classes per week.

 Students in this course are expected to attend all lectures throughout the semester plus one tutorial class each week.

 9. Current assets: Accounts receivable, Allowance for doubtful debts and inventory